 What is your favorite part about being a scientist, and how did you get interested in science?

-How does your research contribute to the understanding of evolution and climate change?
+How does your work contribute to the betterment of society in general?

-What advice do you have for young, aspiring scientists?
+What advice do you have for up and coming scientists?